An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Discussion

 \subsection{Comparison between empirical estimates and theoretical predictions}

-While empirical estimates of the metallicity term of the PL relation have become more precise due to better parallaxes \citep{GaiaEDR3_contents}, reddening estimates, Cepheid photometry, and knowledge of Cloud geometry, they may appear to conflict with earlier predictions from the theory \citep{Bono1999, Bono2008, Caputo2000, Marconi2005}.
-However, these early models also often combined simultaneous variations of the iron and helium content, factors which according to those models run counter to each other and which does not provide a standard reference for the value of $\gamma$.

-More recently, \citet{Anderson2016} adopted the Geneva stellar evolution models by \citet{Georgy2013} that include the effects of stellar shellular rotation.
+While empirical estimates of the metallicity term of the PL relation have become more precise due to better parallaxes \citep{GaiaEDR3_contents}, reddening estimates, Cepheid photometry, and knowledge of Cloud geometry, they may appear to conflict with earlier predictions from the theory based on non-linear convecting models \citep{Bono1999, Bono2008, Caputo2000, Marconi2005}.
+These studies suggested a positive sign for the $\gamma$ term, meaning that metal-rich Cepheids would be fainter.
+On the other hand, \citet{Anderson2016} recently performed a pulsation instability analysis of the linear Geneva stellar evolution models by \citet{Georgy2013} that include the effects of rotation.
 They predicted the PL relation in $V$, $H$, $W_{VI}$ and $W_H$ for three different metal abundances ($Z = 0.014$, $0.006$, and $0.002$, selected to match the MW, LMC and SMC Cepheids mean metallicity, respectively) and separately on the red and blue edge of the instability strip.
-We averaged the PL intercepts $\beta$ listed in Table 2 of \citet{Anderson2016} on both edges for the second crossing of the instability strip, and represented them with [Fe/H] on Fig. \ref{fig:RIA2016}.
-We find that the variation of these intercepts with [Fe/H] yield a negative metallicity effect of $\gamma \sim -0.2 \, \rm mag/dex$ across the optical and NIR, consistent with our present results.
+We averaged the PL intercepts $\beta$ listed in Table 2 of \citet{Anderson2016} on both edges for the second and third crossing of the instability strip, and represented them with [Fe/H] on Fig. \ref{fig:RIA2016}.
+We find that the variation of these intercepts with [Fe/H] yield a negative metallicity effect of $\gamma \sim -0.27 \, \rm mag/dex$ to $-0.42 \, \rm mag/dex$ across the optical and NIR, consistent with our present results.
+Similarly, \citet{DeSomma2022} presented an extended set of nonlinear convective pulsation models for different metallicity values and also concluded with a negative metallicity term in different Wesenheit indices (see Table \ref{table:gamma_lit}), in agreement with \citet{Anderson2016}: these two theoretical studies best fit our observational data.
+Additionally, the \citet{Anderson2016} models reproduce particularly well the observed boundaries of the instability strip \citep{Groenewegen2020SEDs}.
 While additional theoretical studies are warranted, the agreement found here is quite promising. \\